PayPal: Spin-off from eBay (2014–present)

 On May 17, 2018, PayPal agreed to purchase Swedish payment processor iZettle for $2.2 billion.
 This was PayPal's largest acquisition until late November 2019 and the company claims that it is the in-store expertise and digital marketing strength that will complement its own online and mobile payment services.
+In 2018, PayPal became a jersey patch sponsor of the Phoenix Suns.
 On March 19, 2019, PayPal announced its partnership with Instagram as part of the company's new checkout feature, "Checkout on Instagram".

-In June 2019, PayPal reported that Chief Operating Officer Bill Ready would be leaving the company at the end of the year.
-In December 2019, Google announced that Ready would become the new commerce chief.
+In June 2019, PayPal reported that Chief Operating Officer Bill Ready would be leaving the company at the end of the year, transitioning into the role of commerce chief for Google.

+In October 2019, PayPal reported a loss of $228 million on investments, largely due to a failed return from a $500 million investment in Uber.
 On January 6, 2020, PayPal acquired Honey for over $4 billion.
-This is PayPal's largest acquisition to date, and its most recent.
+This is PayPal's largest acquisition to date.
 It more recently signed a deal with NBCUniversal.
+In June 2020, PayPal announced a $530 million commitment to support Black-owned businesses and minority communities in the United States.

 In January 2021, PayPal became the first foreign operator with 100% control of a payment platform in China, gaining an advanced position in the local online payment market.
 In an international survey conducted in March 2021 by Morning Consult, PayPal was found to be the second most trusted brand globally.

-On October 20, 2021, Bloomberg reported that PayPal is interested in acquiring Pinterest, with a potential price around $70 a share, there’s no certainty the talks will lead to an agreement.

 In June 2022, Shopify partnered with PayPal to offer Shopify Payments to merchants in France.
 In February 2023, PayPal announced layoffs for 2,000 of its workers, or 7% of its total workforce.
 It was reported in February 2023, that CEO Dan Schulman will step away from his role by the end of 2023.
 Schulman will continue to serve on the board of directors after vacating the position.
+In August 2023, the company named Intuit executive Alex Chriss CEO, effective September 27, 2023.

+In August 2023, PayPal launched a U.S. dollar stablecoin, called PayPal USD (PYUSD) for payments and transfers.
+In November 2023, it was announced that the SEC launched a legal investigation into both PayPal and Paxos, the trust responsible for issuing the stablecoin.
+PayPal said it was cooperating with the subpoena from the SEC’s Enforcement Division.
+In October 2023, it was announced PayPal has sold its reverse logistics subsidiary, Happy Returns to UPS for an undisclosed amount.

+In 2024, PayPal executives announced the company's aim to revive growth in their branded checkout products amidst increased competition from big tech, following an upward revision of the full-year profit forecast.